loc-cv/devblog-client/README.md

 In case you want to run this project locally, clone the repository to your local machine:

+- Make sure you have correctly set up the [server](https://github.com/loc-cv/devblog-server).
-- Make sure you have docker and docker-compose installed on your machine
+- Make sure you have docker and docker-compose installed on your machine.
-- Navigate to your cloned directory
+- Navigate to your cloned directory.
-- run <code>docker-compose up</code>
+- run <code>docker-compose up</code>.

 ### Todo